 Interested in being a patient partner?
 Learn how you can get involved with the BC SUPPORT Unit Fraser Centre.

-Interested in being a patient partner?
+What is a patient partner?

 What do we mean by "patient"?